melanchall/drywetmidi/Docs/articles/high-level-managing/Events-managers-overview.md

 timedEventsManager.SaveChanges();
 ```

-will cause changes made with the instance of the [NotesManager](xref:Melanchall.DryWetMidi.Interaction.NotesManager) will be lost bacause `SaveChanges` (or `Dispose` in first code snippet) of `timedEventsManager` executed after `SaveChanges` of `notesManager`, and thus rewrites underlying events collection.
+will cause changes made with the instance of the [NotesManager](xref:Melanchall.DryWetMidi.Interaction.NotesManager) will be lost because `SaveChanges` (or `Dispose` in first code snippet) of `timedEventsManager` executed after `SaveChanges` of `notesManager`, and thus rewrites underlying events collection.
 You need to save changes made with a previous manager before managing events with next one.